phillywhitty/phils-hangman/README.md

 # Phils Hangman

 ## **Overview**
-Hangman is a Python terminal game which runs in the Code Institute terminal on Heroku.
+Hangman is a Python game which runs in the Code Institute terminal on Heroku.
 It was a well played game in my school days with my friends so it was great to create a computerized version.
 More information about the rules and history of the game can be found here [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))